What Is Fossil Fuel Divestment? (Why Does It Matter?

 As a supporter of the environment and the battle against climate change’s adverse effects, you know how crucial certain business decisions can be.
 As a result, many institutions and organizations have joined the fossil fuel divestment movement in the last decade, pivoting toward more eco-friendly alternatives.
 But what is fossil fuel divestment, and why do institutions bother to make the pledge?

 - Why Do Organizations Invest in Fossil Fuels?

 - Does Fossil Fuel Divestment Work?

-- Unity College, the First Higher-Ed Institution to Fully Divest
+- Unity Environmental University, the First Higher-Ed Institution to Fully Divest

 Organizations and institutions invest their money in the fossil fuel industry by purchasing stocks and bonds.
 These investments generate income for both the investor and the industry.
 To divest in the fossil fuels industry means that an organization is getting rid of its investments – essentially ending its relationship with fossil fuels.